GOP bracing for Trump indictment soon after Election Day

-Republican aides on Capitol Hill and veteran party strategists emphasize they don’t have any inside information on what Garland might do, but they say the attorney general is under heavy pressure from Democrats to act and the deadline for pursuing an indictment is fast approaching.
+Republican aides on Capitol Hill and veteran party strategists emphasized that they don’t have any inside information on what Garland might do, but they say the attorney general is under heavy pressure from Democrats to act and that the deadline for pursuing an indictment is fast approaching.

 “A couple of weeks after the election, I assume that Garland will indict Trump,” said one veteran Republican aide, expressing a sentiment shared by several other GOP aides and strategists.